In NSW, almost 1000 animal and plant species are at risk of extinction. Work with us to protect threatened species in the wild.

-Australia is estimated to be home to more than 500,000 animal and plant species, many of which are found nowhere else in the world.
+Australia is home to more than 500,000 animal and plant species, many of which are found nowhere else in the world.
 Over the last 200 years, more than 100 animal and plant species have become extinct.
-In fact, more mammals have died out in Australia than in any other continent.
-In NSW, there are more than 950 animal and plant species at risk of extinction, including the koala, humpback whale and Wollemi pine.
-Our ecological systems and some populations of plants and animals are also threatened.
+In NSW alone there are close to 1000 animal and plant species at risk of extinction.

 What would you like to do next?